hh-detection-algorithm/hh-detection-algorithm/simulation/Preprocessing.md

 # Dataset Preprocessing Guidelines
+The guideline is written for pre-processing CAIDA passive traces.
+For other traffic traces (e.g. IMC2010 DC trace), the process is similar, however, it may require minor tweaks.

 ## Pre-processing
-The guideline is written for pre-processing CAIDA passive traces.
-Other traffic traces (e.g. IMC2010 DC trace) may require corresponding minor tweaks.

-The following steps are discussed based on the use of CAIDA passive traces.

 Taking the CAIDA February 2016 data trace as an example, once downloaded, the directory, `20160218-130000.UTC`, contains the files with extensions *.pcap.gz, *.pcap.stats and *.times.gz.